BME1478H/Fall2022class/.github/ISSUE_TEMPLATE/question-template.md

 Please read this before posting.

-A nicely rendered version of this template can be found here https://github.com/BME1478H/Winter2020class/blob/master/.github/ISSUE_TEMPLATE/question-template.md

 We ask you to include certain information when you ask a question.
 The reason for this is that we want to be able to help as many students as possible to solve their issues.
 If you just include a screenshot and title your question "Help",